-How does the project specifically address improving gender, equity and human rights?
-Is special consideration given to excluded groups and communities (women, girls, indigenous groups, people with disabilities, etc.) or low-income populations.
-Outline how women, children and other vulnerable groups will benefit.
+How does the project specifically address improving gender, equity, youth and human rights?
+Is special consideration given to young people, vulnerable groups, and communities (women, girls, indigenous groups, people with disabilities, etc.) or low-income populations?
+Are the beneficiaries, partners, and end-users predominantly youth or women?
+Outline how women, children, youth, and other vulnerable groups will benefit.
 Scoring as per below (continuous scale from 0-15):

-- Gender transformative.
-Very strong benefits for and involvement of marginalized groups (15) - ✓ Gender sensitive.
-Attention to equity and integration of gender considerations (10) - ✓ Some benefits for and involvement of excluded groups (5) - ✓ No consideration for excluded and marginalized groups (0)
+- Gender and youth transformative.
+Strong women or youth leadership, and benefits centring marginalized groups with specific focus on youth and women (15) - ✓ Gender sensitive and inclusive.
+Attention to equity and integrates gender and youth considerations, contributing to a more equitable and inclusive approach (10) - ✓ Some benefits for and involvement of excluded groups (5) - ✓ No consideration for excluded and marginalized groups (0)